licky-licky/toji-no-miko-translations/docs/md/docs/Yanase_Mai_Episodes.md

 **Mihono:** Ahhh, oh yeah\!
 Musumi-san, are you okay?
 **Kiyoka:** Yes...
 Um, sorry, I'm just...
 I'm not very good at fighting...
 **Kiyoka:** Kya\!
 Another aradama\!
-**Chie:** Still...\!?
+**Chie:** Still...\!\?
 Yanase-san, our teammates should be returning any minute, so could you help us a little longer?
 **Mai:** Of course\!
 **Chie:** Minoseki's representative...
 I can see why.
 Even against those aradama, your posture never faltered, and your swordsmanship stayed clean.
 **Mihono:** See?
 I told you she's good, Chii-nee.